1pani/1pani.github.io/_posts/2020-03-17-customer-churn.md

 I started working and the product managers(PM) had done some research at their own level and came up with a definition of churn which was kind of an assumption stating if a NiYO Bharat* Customer who hasn't received salary in the past 3 months is classified as churned.

 {: .box-note}
 **Note:** - * - NiYO Bharat customers are the [blue-collar](https://en.wikipedia.org/wiki/Blue-collar_worker) workers for which NiYO Bharat Salary cards are issued.
-Also, the churn is predicted for the month of January 2020 taking consideration of vintage data from July-December 2019.
+Also, the churn is predicted for January 2020 taking consideration of vintage data from July-December 2019.

 So, we are done with defining what churn actually as in our world.